How does your money move out of Thailand?

 DeeMoney is a Thai fintech solution to the problems faced by many in moving money from Thailand to other countries, offering more reliable, faster and cheaper transfers than other providers.

 With multiple direct partnerships worldwide, DeeMoney is taking the traditional bank-owned international remittance system in Thailand by storm.
-Bypassing middlemen and harnessing the power of blockchain are just two reasons why DeeMoney is able to provide a superior cross-border payment solution to traditional services provided by banks or other third parties.

 Having partnered with Ripple, DeeMoney is an early adopter in Thailand of the multi-billion dollar blockchain-powered global remittance network.
 RippleNet has also been used by Standard Chartered, Santander, Mitsubishi Financial Group and many other finance industry giants.
 In addition to Ripple, DeeMoney has direct partnerships with 24 banks and non-banks globally to process payments swiftly and affordably.